City Collections — Best Cities for Remote Workers, Families & Budget Living

 Family-Friendly Cities

-Cities ranked for long-term family settlement: safety, political stability, affordability, and decent climate.
-Because you're not just moving for yourself.
+Cities ranked for long-term family settlement: safety, schools, democracy, healthcare access, spousal work rights, and rent affordability.
+Because you're not just moving for yourself — you're dragging the whole family.

 English-Friendly Cities